Stress Strain Curve: Strength of materials

 This is the point up to which the part will deform with the minimum amount of load.
 That means this is the minimum load required for plastic deformation.

-Point D : Ultimate stress point
+Point D: Ultimate stress point

 Between points C to D, the material or part deforms more against minimum load or pressure.
 But beyond point D, it can not withstand more load.
 That is why it is called the ultimate stress point.
 After point D, necking starts.

-Point E : Breaking Point
+Point E: Breaking Point

 At point E, the part fails.
 It can no longer take more load.
 The load at which the part breaks is called the breaking stress of the material.

-Stress Strain Curve Comparison for Ductile Material, Brittle Material And Plastic Material
+Stress-Strain Curve Comparison for Ductile Material, Brittle Material, And Plastic Material

-As seen in the stress strain curve that the ductile material goes through elastic deformation as well as plastic deformation when the load is applied until it fractures.
 The ultimate stress point and the breaking point are not the same.
-What that means that ductile materials can still take some load before it breaks.
-Copper, aluminum are some of the ductile material
+What that means is that ductile materials can still take some load before they break.
+Copper and aluminum are some of the ductile material

 In the case of plastic, initially, it follows the rule of ductile material.
 The strain is proportional to strain unto a certain load.
-But the plastic deformation is very quick and requires very little load.
+However, the plastic deformation is very quick and requires very little load.
 The ultimate strength limit is also very low in plastic material.

-Conclusion: Stress Strain Curve
+Conclusion: Stress-Strain Curve

-Frequently Asked Questions (FAQ) : Stress Strain Curve
+Frequently Asked Questions (FAQ): Stress-Strain Curve

-What is stress strain curve?
+What is a stress-strain curve?

-Stress Strain curve is a graphical representation of Stress and strain when the body or the material is under stress due to external forces
+Stress-Strain curve is a graphical representation of Stress and strain when the body or the material is under stress due to external forces

-what is necking in stress strain curve?
+what is necking in the stress-strain curve?

 Rajib